ethereum/populus/docs/dev_cycle.intro.rst

 and *accepted by the majority of nodes on the blockchain*.
 So miners are incentivised to reject false blocks and false transactions.
 They know that if they work on a false transaction (say a cheat), then there is high probability that other nodes will reject it, and their work effort will be lost without rewards.
-They prefer to find valid blocks with valid transacions, and send them as fast as possible to the blockchain.
+They prefer to find valid blocks with valid transactions, and send them as fast as possible to the blockchain.

 **Uncles**: Miners get rewards when they find valid blocks, even if those blocks are *not* part of the direct line of the blockchain.